CZ-NIC/run-or-raise/README.md

 * How to know the wm_class?
 Alt+f2, lg, "windows" tab (at least on Ubuntu 17.10)
 * You may change the configuration file on the fly.
 Just disable & enable the extension, shortcuts load again from scratch.
 * In the case of segfault, check no conflicting key binding (is present)[https://github.com/CZ-NIC/run-or-raise/pull/1#issuecomment-350951994], then submit an issue.

+## Developer guide

+How to implement a new mode?

+* create new static keyword in the `Mode` class in the main [extension.js](extension.js) file
+* create the same in [gschema.xml](schemas/org.gnome.shell.extensions.run-on-raise.gschema.xml) if the keyword should be available globally for all the shortcuts
+* put the logics into `Shortcut.trigger` method, by checking if the settings is on (either locally per shortcut or globally) by `this.mode.get(Mode.KEYWORD)`
+  * you may need https://gjs.guide/guides or https://gjs-docs.gnome.org
+* document here in the [README.md](README.md)
+* put a description into [CHANGELOG.md](CHANGELOG.md) file
+* raise a version in [metadata.json](metadata.json)
+* create a pull request with (preferably) a single commit